-Given the Group's assessment of its ability to fund its expected operating and capital needs and the mitigation actions it could take in the event of the continued impact of COVID-19, the going concern basis continues to be adopted in the preparation of the Group's financial statements.
+Given the Group's assessment of its ability to fund its expected operating and capital needs, the going concern basis continues to be adopted in the preparation of the Group's financial statements.

 Use of Estimates

 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.